-In a statement to the India Times, GVK Biosciences said it is willing to re-do studies at another of its testing sites or to refund its customers' money.
+In a statement to the India Times, GVK Biosciences said it is willing to re-do studies at another of its testing sites or to

 Europe's issues with fraudulent data come after other high-profile cases in India.
 The US Food and Drug Administration (FDA) has issued 13 Warning Letters to Indian pharmaceutical companies this year after on-site inspections found irregular data integrity practices.
 Several other sites, including Ranbaxy Laboratories' manufacturing facility in Toansa, have been subject to import restrictions.

 Ranbaxy also pleaded guilty to felony charges in 2013 after FDA accused it of falsifying data used to obtain approval for some of its generic drug products.
 A $500 million fine against the company now stands as the largest in US history against a pharmaceutical manufacturer for fraud.

 Tags: Data Integrity, GVK Biosciences, ANSM, BfArM, Bioequivalence, Data